 What the Proposed Law Will Do

 Meng says busy parents and consumers can’t be expected to consistently check for possible problems every time they purchase a product.
-If a company sells a dangerous or defective product, she says, they have the responsibility to get the message to the consumer.
+If a company sells a product that is dangerous or defective, it is their responsibility to communicate this information to the consumer.
 They should market the recall as aggressively as they marketed the sale of the product, Meng rightly says.

 Putting Consumers’ Safety First